Carly Rose Sonenclar: 2013–present: Unreleased music and independent releases

 Sonenclar stated in 2013 that Syco Music has a recording option on her, and that they were "trying to find the right record label" for her.
-In June 2013, she performed her debut original song "Unforgettable", as well as another song called "Fighters".
+Despite her opting to attend and graduate middle school, high school, and college in the coming years, in June 2013, she performed her debut original song "Unforgettable", as well as another song called "Fighters".
 The following month, she performed at the opening ceremony of the 19th Maccabiah Games at Teddy Stadium in Jerusalem.
 In August 2013, she performed in New York City at the Best Buy Theater in Times Square as part of the Stand Up for a Cure 2013 Concert Series.

 Sonenclar appeared in an episode of Law & Order: Special Victims Unit, "Dissonant Voices", which aired in November 2013, during the show's fifteenth season.
 Sonenclar has performed on several occasions with Boyce Avenue.
-In 2014, she continued to attend public school"Carly Rose Sonenclar Interview: Talks Album, Charity Work, And Her Musical Love For Sam Smith", Empty Lighthouse magazine, November 23, 2014 and released an original music video, "Everybody's Watching".
+In 2014, she continued to attend public high school and released an original music video, "Everybody's Watching".
 She gave a concert at Provident Bank Park in Pomona, New York, in July 2014, where she performed three original songs, “Aliens”, “Weekend” and “Everybody’s Watching”.
 On May 29, 2014, Sonenclar was ranked fifth by Fox Weekly on their list of Most Influential X Factor USA Contestants for her audition performance of "Feeling Good".

 On June 19, 2019, Sonenclar released her debut single, "Birds & Bees".
 Since then, she has released numerous singles and a 7 songs EP, "Wild".
 She collaborated with singer Goody Grace for her first ever music video 'Wild'.
-She has also recorded a cover of Karmin's Brokenhearted which she had performed earlier at the Judges' houses at the X-Factor.
+In 2022, she has also rerecorded her cover of Karmin's Brokenhearted which she had performed ten years earlier at the Judges' Houses at The X Factor.